lkdgooch/lkdgooch/README.md

 - 👋 Hi, I’m Lindsey!
 - I'm a data scientist
-- I love learning about new data science and machine learning engineering tools & techniques
+- I'm currently learning about recommender systems

 <!---
 lkdgooch/lkdgooch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.